Faze (musician): Solo career

 On his second album titled 'Independent', released in 2006 he delivered hits such as Kpo Kpo Di Kpo, Letter to my Brother, Tattoo Girls, Need Somebody and Kolomental.
-Kolomental would go an to become an anthem in clubs and parties all over Nigeria.
+Kolomental would go on to become an anthem in clubs and parties all over Nigeria.

 He went on a creative hiatus for a few years during which he disappeared from the music scene.
-The reason for this hiatus was, in his own words, " to study the type of sound being made everywhere so I can fix myself in it without deviating from my real self.
-That’s just it."
+The reason for this hiatus was, in his own words, "to study the type of sound being made everywhere so I can fix myself in it without deviating from my real self.
+That's just it."

-In August 2014, Faze made a comeback with the release of his single ‘Your Daughter’ which received massisve air play.
-He went on to release another song called ‘Tonite’ with Nigerian dancehall artiste Patoranking.
+In August 2014, Faze made a comeback with the release of his single 'Your Daughter' which received massive air play.
+He went on to release another song called 'Tonite' with Nigerian dancehall artiste Patoranking.